hash-bang/Monoxide/README.md

 Field transforms
 ----------------
-Assuming you wanted to rewrite a value before it hits the database Mongol can asyncronously rewrite the incomming value on a per field basis without using hooks.
+Assuming you wanted to rewrite a value before it hits the database Mongol can asynchronously rewrite the incoming value on a per field basis without using hooks.

 For example: